 - School-direct (unsalaried) places in Drama.

 For provider-led places apply on UCAS to EMTTP (UCAS Institute Code: E31, UCAS Course Code: 38QF)

-If you are successful in gaining a place via either of these pathways you will undertake your main placement through one of the following schools:
+If you are successful in gaining a place via either of these pathways you will undertake your main placement through the following school: